bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Rain
+- Cloudy
-- 94% humidity
+- 96% humidity
-- 15 mph wind
+- 12 mph wind
-- 95% cloud cover
+- 96% cloud cover
-- 22 AQI 🟩
+- 23 AQI 🟩
-- 0.17 inches of rain in the past 24 hours
+- 0.21 inches of rain in the past 24 hours
-- 0.51 inches of rain expected in the next 48 hours
+- 0.47 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>